Noroff-FEU-Assignments/cross-course-project-karlwoien/README.md

 ## Contributing

-Feel free to fork the project if you want to make your own version of it:
+As this is a school exam, this repo is not open for contributions.
+Feel free to fork the project if you want to make your own version of it.

-- Fork the Repository
-- Create a Branch and Make Changes
-- Commit and Push Changes
-- Open and explain Changes in a Pull Request